novix-sa/cubeplan/docs/index.md

  - Xarrays for handling multidimensional labeled arrays
  - and Numpy for powerful N-dimensional array (unnamed) operations

-Pyplan also includes many helpers functions for making easy modelling. , this functions are called using the pp. prefix.
+Pyplan also includes many helpers functions for making easy model creation and object manipulation.
+These functions are called using the pp. prefix.
+Here you can find the complete list and dcription of

 Any other Python library can be also used as the Administrator of the system authorize its installing on the server.
 The process steps (nodes) can be inspected and evaluated to check its logic, outputs and performance (Ctrl E).